dongocanh96/E_Mart_v2/README.md

 # E_Mart
-An e-commerce web's built using Flask under the microservice architecture
+An e-commerce web's built using Flask under the Rest Api architecture
 ## How to run:
 1. create a virtualenv environment
 2. Activate environment then run `python3 -m pip install -r requirements.txt`